hazcod/security-slacker/README.md

 ## Instructions

 1. Tag your Falcon hosts with `email/user/company/com` if their email is `user@company.com`.
-2. Download a release of css from here.
+2. Fetch a binary release or Docker image from [Releases](https://github.com/hazcod/crowdstrike-spotlight-slacker/releases).
 3. Create a configuration file:

 ```yaml